lightninglabs/lightning-api/source/rest/index.html.md

 Field | Type | Description
 ----- | ---- | -----------
-payment_hash | string | / The payment hash
+payment_hash | string | The payment hash
-value | string | / Deprecated, use value_sat or value_msat.
+value | string | Deprecated, use value_sat or value_msat.
-creation_date | string | / The date of this payment
+creation_date | string | The date of this payment
-path | array string | / The path this payment took fee | string | / The fee paid for this payment in satoshis payment_preimage | string | / The payment preimage
-value_sat | string | / The value of the payment in satoshis
-value_msat | string | / The value of the payment in milli-satoshis
+path | array string | The path this payment took fee | string | The fee paid for this payment in satoshis payment_preimage | string | The payment preimage value_sat | string | The value of the payment in satoshis value_msat | string | The value of the payment in milli-satoshis payment_request | string | The optional payment request being fulfilled. status | [PaymentPaymentStatus](#paymentpaymentstatus) | The status of the payment.

 ## Peer

 Field | Type | Description
 ----- | ---- | -----------
-pub_key | string | / The identity pubkey of the peer
-address | string | / Network address of the peer; eg `127.0.0.1:10011`
-bytes_sent | string | / Bytes of data transmitted to this peer
-bytes_recv | string | / Bytes of data transmitted from this peer
-sat_sent | string | / Satoshis sent to this peer
-sat_recv | string | / Satoshis received from this peer
-inbound | boolean | / A channel is inbound if the counterparty initiated the channel ping_time | string | / Ping time to this peer
+pub_key | string | The identity pubkey of the peer address | string | Network address of the peer; eg `127.0.0.1:10011` bytes_sent | string | Bytes of data transmitted to this peer bytes_recv | string | Bytes of data transmitted from this peer sat_sent | string | Satoshis sent to this peer sat_recv | string | Satoshis received from this peer inbound | boolean | A channel is inbound if the counterparty initiated the channel ping_time | string | Ping time to this peer sync_type | [PeerSyncType](#peersynctype) | The type of sync we are currently performing with this peer.

 ## PendingChannelsResponse

 Field | Type | Description
 ----- | ---- | -----------
-total_limbo_balance | string | / The balance in satoshis encumbered in pending channels
-pending_open_channels | [array PendingChannelsResponsePendingOpenChannel](#pendingchannelsresponsependingopenchannel) | / Channels pending opening
+total_limbo_balance | string | The balance in satoshis encumbered in pending channels pending_open_channels | [array PendingChannelsResponsePendingOpenChannel](#pendingchannelsresponsependingopenchannel) | Channels pending opening
-pending_closing_channels | [array PendingChannelsResponseClosedChannel](#pendingchannelsresponseclosedchannel) | / Channels pending closing
+pending_closing_channels | [array PendingChannelsResponseClosedChannel](#pendingchannelsresponseclosedchannel) | Channels pending closing
-pending_force_closing_channels | [array PendingChannelsResponseForceClosedChannel](#pendingchannelsresponseforceclosedchannel) | / Channels pending force closing
+pending_force_closing_channels | [array PendingChannelsResponseForceClosedChannel](#pendingchannelsresponseforceclosedchannel) | Channels pending force closing
-waiting_close_channels | [array PendingChannelsResponseWaitingCloseChannel](#pendingchannelsresponsewaitingclosechannel) | / Channels waiting for closing tx to confirm
+waiting_close_channels | [array PendingChannelsResponseWaitingCloseChannel](#pendingchannelsresponsewaitingclosechannel) | Channels waiting for closing tx to confirm

 ## PendingHTLC

 Field | Type | Description
 ----- | ---- | -----------
-incoming | boolean | / The direction within the channel that the htlc was sent amount | string | / The total value of the htlc outpoint | string | / The final output to be swept back to the user's wallet maturity_height | int64 | / The next block height at which we can spend the current stage blocks_til_maturity | int32 | * The number of blocks remaining until the current stage can be swept.
-Negative values indicate how many blocks have passed since becoming mature. stage | int64 | / Indicates whether the htlc is in its first or second stage of recovery
+incoming | boolean | The direction within the channel that the htlc was sent amount | string | The total value of the htlc outpoint | string | The final output to be swept back to the user's wallet maturity_height | int64 | The next block height at which we can spend the current stage blocks_til_maturity | int32 |  The number of blocks remaining until the current stage can be swept.
+Negative values indicate how many blocks have passed since becoming mature. stage | int64 | Indicates whether the htlc is in its first or second stage of recovery

 ## PendingUpdate